softworkz/emby-wiki/Emby-Connect.md

 Emby Connect is an **optional** service designed to make multi-server connectivity easier.
 For this reason, we recommend that you first implement multi-server switching in your app via manual address entry, and then later supplement that with Emby Connect.

-The best way to manage multi-server connectivity is to always have a server Id in context, from which you can use to retrieve your saved credentials.
+The best way to manage multi-server connectivity is to always have a ServerId in context, from which you can use to retrieve your saved server information.
+In other words, avoid a single global value related to a logged in server, because a user can login to multiple servers simultaneously.

 ## Login